Compression Fracture After a Car Accident | McCready Law

 A compression fracture happens when the bones in your lower spine suffer some kind of trauma, causing their breakage.
 Also known as vertebral compression fractures, these injuries are often seen in accidents where extreme force is involved.
 Compression fractures precede back injuries, and they are often seen in those with cancer as well as elderly persons.
 This is because they tend to have weaker bones due to age or disease progression, and 150,000 Americans will suffer from this kind of injury every year.
 Out of these, 6,000 will lose their lives, and 12,000 will end up with spinal cord injuries.

-Are you looking for a spinal cord injury attorney in Chicago?
+Are you looking for a spinal cord injury attorney?
 If you were in an accident that wasn’t your fault or were injured at work due to a slip and fall occurrence, we can help.
-Call our compression fracture injury lawyers in Illinois NOW at 1 (773) 825-3547 for more information on your legal options for compensation.
+Call our compression fracture injury lawyers NOW at 1 (773) 825-3547 for more information on your legal options for compensation.
 The call is free, and we have over 70 years of combined experience to help get you the compensation you and your family rightfully deserve in as little time as possible.

 Here are some of the signs that may point to the presence of a compression fracture: